Date/Time: Fri-Sun / February 1-3 / 10:30-6:00 pm

 *Note on Mike's choice of Source Tek canvas panels: these are quality panels made with medium weave Belgian linen that do not need extra priming.
 Fredrix Pro Series Dixie 12oz cotton archival canvas board (available at ARTspot) will need an additional layer of gesso, easily applied with an inexpensive foam roller brush, available at any hardware or paint store.

 Easel – standing or table.
-The Studio has a few people can borrow.
-Call ahead to reserve.
+ArtWorks has easels which you can borrow.

 Surgical or Exam gloves (Mike also uses his fingers to blend with) **We have standard sizes at the Studio if you don't have gloves available.